hitdshu/hityavie/README.md

 # hityavie
 Yet another visual inertial estimator(YAVIE).

 This is a hands on project for fun.
-I don't want to write any detail about this repo since no one would actually check it carefully.
-Though I learned a lot and got a lot of fun while creating it.
+I learned a lot and got a lot of fun while creating it.
+Hope you'll enjoy it as I do.

 ## Structrue from motion
 See folder sfm.
 This folder contains a monocular visual odometry module which can run with only image infomation.